 The Red Tail Black Shark falls into the same family as carp and minnows.
 They have a long and thin body that is shaped very much like a torpedo.
-Their body is black, and their tails are bright red, their dorsal fin begins roughly halfway back on their body hence why they are mistaken for actual sharks.
+Their bodies are black, and their tails are bright red; their dorsal fin begins roughly halfway back on their body; hence, they are mistaken for actual sharks.

-You have to provide them with many hiding places to help make them feel secure and have a tight-fitting hood because they are also known to be excellent jumpers.
+You have to provide them with hiding places such as caves to help make them feel secure.
+Also, ensure you have a tight-fitting hood because they are known to be excellent jumpers.

 |Aquarium Level||Bottom - Middle|